opulo-inc/lumenpnp/doc/content/en/docs/wiring-and-pneumatics/sheathing-umbilicals/index.md

 ### Sheathing the cables

 Now, take the piece of sheathing and expand it by compressing it.
 You should find that inserting the two cables at the correct offset will maintain this offset while pushing the sheathing over them.
 Follow the pictures below for a good method of pushing the cables through the sheathing.
+If it starts to fray a little bit, don't worry!
+This is purely a cosmetic step; you can trim off any frayed bits and use the heatshrink to clean up the ends.

 {{< container-image path="images/IMG_0779.JPG" alt="" >}}
 {{< container-image path="images/IMG_0780.JPG" alt="" >}}